 But I had to remember something for our kiddos out there, trying to do schoolwork at home and learning over video (when possible): there’s no time for the STAAR test.

-No time for kids to be pulled away from some project or interesting thing they’ve gotta work on so they can do some drill sheets to ensure they do the bubble sheet thing right, or answer the questions the way the test will likely ask them.
+No time for kids to be pulled away from some project or interesting thing they’ve gotta work on so they can do some drill sheets with test-style questions or practice filling out the bubble sheets properly.

 No teacher training days wasted on testing procedures… for the umpteenth time.